 Those employed by foreign governments are also exempt from Social Security taxes as long as their role includes conducting official business on that government’s behalf.
 However, that person’s family and domestic helpers, like nannies, would be on the hook for ponying up Social Security taxes (unless they also work for the same foreign government).

 When the Social Security program began, local and state employees were usually already paying in to government pension plans and so they weren’t taxed again for Social Security.

 High-income employees are not technically exempt from Social Security taxes, but part of their income is.
-In 2020, every dollar of taxable income someone makes above $160,200 (up from $147,000 in 2022) will effectively be exempt from Social Security taxes.
+In 2023, every dollar of taxable income someone makes above $160,200 (up from $147,000 in 2022) will effectively be exempt from Social Security taxes.

-For example, someone making a taxable income of $300,000 in 2020 will pay Social Security taxes on 6.2% of just $137,700, which comes out to $8,494.
+For example, someone making a taxable income of $300,000 in 2023 will pay Social Security taxes on 6.2% of just $160,200, which comes out to $9,932.40.
 Their employer then pays that same amount in matching Social Security taxes.
-A person who makes exactly $137,700, on the other hand, ends up paying the very same amount in Social Security taxes.
+A person who makes exactly $160,200, on the flip side, ends up paying the very same amount in Social Security taxes.

 Although not paying into the Social Security program can increase your take-home pay, it can also lead to less supplemental income in retirement.
-If you have the option to take an exemption from Social Security, make sure you consider the short-and long-term implications of not doing so, especially when it comes to navigating your post-working life.
+If you have the option to take an exemption from Social Security, make sure you consider the short- and long-term implications of not doing so, especially when it comes to navigating your post-working life.
 As always though, planning ahead for your retirement expenses and income is of paramount importance.

 Tips for Being Retirement-Ready